 Amy is a Junior Psychology major from Naperville, Illinois.
 She is the Co-Vice President of Asian Pacific Americans for Liberation (APAL) and a student worker for the Advancement Services Department on campus.
 In her free time Amy enjoys traveling, trying new food, and laughing with friends.
 However, she also has a deep appreciation for soft blankets and a good TV show.
 Amy joined Project SAFE because she firmly believes that Oxy students deserve a safe and comfortable space in which they can learn, grow, and achieve.
 Focusing on academics and future plans is challenging enough; the campus environment should not serve as an added stressor for students.

-The Program Coordinator will oversee Project S.A.F.E's overall prevention efforts.
-This includes prevention education, programming and training on topics that relate to power-based violence and Oxy's Upstander Intervention.
-Karla is very passionate about ending power-based violence and empowering survivors to heal.
-She is certified in Domestic Violence intervention as well as a Sexual Assault Counselor/ Advocate.
+The Program Coordinator will oversee Project S.A.F.E.'s overall comprehensive prevention strategies and efforts.
+This includes prevention education, programming and training on topics that relate to power-based violence and Oxy's Upstander bystander intervention program.
+Karla is certified in Domestic Violence intervention and on her free time volunteers as a certified Sexual Assault Counselor/Advocate at Peace Over Violence

 Project S.A.F.E.
 Manager and Survivor Advocate